fbpx

 .

-If you’re still not satisfied, there’s always our proprietary language, GPScript, which allows you to perform arbitrary processing of incoming MIDI events, not only for more sophisticated splitting, layering and filtering, but you can also “send” MIDI events into the future, allowing you to create such effects as MIDI delay, arpeggiation and to use MIDI events to trigger other behavior inside Gig Performer itself.
+If you’re still not satisfied, there’s always our proprietary language, GPScript!
+It allows you to perform arbitrary processing of incoming MIDI events.
+For example it allows for more sophisticated splitting, layering and filtering.
+It can also “send” MIDI events into the future, allowing you to create such effects as MIDI delay or arpeggiation.
+Of course, you can use MIDI events to trigger other behavior inside Gig Performer itself.

 The power of GPScript allows you to create your own MIDI processor plugins – Scriptlets.
 Check this user manual page to learn more.